Epigenome editing: CRISPR-Cas

 The Clustered Regulatory Interspaced Short Palindromic Repeat (CRISPR)-Cas system functions as a DNA site-specific nuclease.
 In the well-studied type II CRISPR system, the Cas9 nuclease associates with a chimera composed of tracrRNA and crRNA.
 This chimera is frequently referred to as a guide RNA (gRNA).
 When the Cas9 protein associates with a DNA region-specific gRNA, the Cas9 cleaves DNA at targeted DNA loci.
 However, when the D10A and H840A point mutations are introduced, a catalytically-dead Cas9 (dCas9) is generated that can bind DNA but will not cleave.
 The dCas9 system has been utilized for targeted epigenetic reprogramming in order to introduce site-specific DNA methylation.
 By fusing the DNMT3a catalytic domain with the dCas9 protein, dCas9-DNMT3a is capable of achieving targeted DNA methylation of a targeted region as specified by the present guide RNA.
 Similarly, dCas9 has been fused with the catalytic core of the human acetyltransferase p300. dCas9-p300 successfully catalyzes targeted acetylation of histone H3 lysine 27.
+Alternatively, the dCas9 protein alone is sufficient to physically interfere with normal processes which maintain DNA methylation at the site to which it is targeted in dividing cells; this results in targeted DNA demethylation.
+The primary benefit of this approach is that it is free of epigenetic-modifying enzymes, which may affect epigenetic marks over large distances and act independently throughout the genome despite being tethered to a targeted dCas9 protein, often leading to widespread off-target effects.

 A variant in CRISPR epigenome editing (called FIRE-Cas9) allows to reverse the changes made, in case something went wrong.

 CRISPRoff is a dead Cas9 fusion protein that can be used to heritably silence the gene expression of "most genes" and allows for reversible modifications.

 Commonly used effector proteins

 TET1 induces demethylation of cytosine at CpG sites.
 This protein has been used to activate genes that are repressed by CpG methylation and to determine the role of individual CpG methylation sites.
+It is widely believed that targeted demethylation is typically better achieved by dCas9 alone (by targeted interference with normal DNA methylation machinery) as introduction of dCas9-TET into cells leads to widespread off-target activity of the over-expressed TET enzyme.
 LSD1 induces the demethylation of H3K4me1/2, which also causes an indirect effect of deacetylation on H3K27.
 This effector can be used on histones in enhancer regions, which can changes the expression of neighboring genes.
 CIB1 is a light sensitive cryptochrome, this cryptochrome is fused to the TALE protein.
 A second protein contains an interaction partner (CRY2) fused with a chromatin/DNA modifier (ex.
 SID4X).
 CRY2 is able to interact with CIB1 when the cryptochrome has been activated by illumination with blue light.
 The interaction allows the chromatin modifier to act on the desired location.
 This means that the modification can be performed in an inducible and reversible manner, which reduces long-term secondary effects that would be caused by constitutive epigenetic modification.